Evelyne364154/CapstoneProject_26642_Evelyne_Umwali/README.md

         RAISE_APPLICATION_ERROR(-20001, 'DML operations are not allowed on weekdays.');
     END IF;

-    -- Check if today is a holiday in the next month SELECT COUNT(*) INTO v_is_holiday
+    SELECT COUNT(*) INTO v_is_holiday
     FROM holidays
     WHERE holiday_date = v_today